 It’s elegant, angular, & nuanced.

-We’re pairing it with grilled, spice-rubbed pork tenderloin and roasted brussels sprouts. — 4 months ago
+We’re pairing it with grilled, spice-rubbed pork tenderloin and roasted brussels sprouts. — a year ago